Monday, September 1, 2025

 September offers simple, grounding moments that help learning feel safe and meaningful:

-Hispanic Heritage Month (Begins in September): Celebrate the cultural richness of Hispanic heritage.
-Explore traditions, art, music, and influential Hispanic figures.
+Hispanic Heritage Month: Highlight the richness of Hispanic cultures.
+Explore traditions, music, art, and stories about influential Hispanic figures.

-These moments don’t need to be planned.
-They grow naturally when we slow down enough to notice them.
+These moments don’t need to be planned rigidly.
+They grow naturally when we slow down, notice what’s happening around us, and invite children to explore, share, and reflect.

 Ideas You Can Try (No Prep Needed)